BDC Hamburger Icon

 Clover

 Thanks to its POS and credit card processing services, Clover is a one-stop shop for bar and restaurant owners.
-When researching and writing our review of Clover’s POS system, we found that it has a vast network of resellers, making its hardware affordable.
+When investigating the vendor our review of Clover’s POS system, we found that it has a vast network of resellers, making its hardware affordable.
 Couple that with robust POS software, and you can see why it’s a top option for bars.

 Key features